 - Leadership in and development of service learning or civic engagement programs

-This award is intended to recognize the service faculty members provide because of their standing in the professorate of their discipline, and so would not be appropriate for service rendered outside of that professional role (e.g.; as a community or family member).
-It is also desired to recognize faculty who have been able to balance their service accomplishments in a positive way along with their teaching and scholarly responsibilities.
+This award is intended to recognize the service faculty members provide because of their standing in the professorate of their discipline, and so would not be appropriate for service rendered outside of that professional role (e.g., as a community or family member).
 An individual who has received this award will not be eligible again for six years.